 - Heat 2 tablespoons olive oil and 1 tablespoon butter in a large skillet over medium high heat until the butter starts to foam.

 - Add minced garlic and 1/2 cup of the white wine to the skillet and stir to deglaze the pan.
 Stir in the remaining wine, cream, and Dijon mustard.
 Bring the mixture to a boil, then reduce heat to medium low and let simmer 2 minutes.

-- Return chicken to the skillet, nestling it into the sauce, and sprinkle with 1 teaspoon minced rosemary.
-Continue cooking for 10 to 12 minutes, or until chicken is done.
+- Return the chicken to the skillet, nestling it into the sauce, and sprinkle with the remaining minced rosemary.
+Continue cooking on medium low heat for 10 to 12 minutes, or until the chicken is done.
 The sauce should reduce by about half and will thicken as the chicken cooks.

 - Do not substitute cooking wine for the white wine.